Forge a career driven by innovation, resilience, and strategic insight.

 Application: Apply through Lehigh West – competitive selection process

-Audience: Undergraduate Students (all majors)
+Audience: Undergraduate & Graduate Students (all majors)

-When: Summer (10 weeks)
+When: Summer (10 Weeks)

-Kind: Fully Funded Internship + 1-Credit Course
+Kind: Internship + 3-Credit Course

 Location: San Francisco Bay Area

-Learn More: Startup Academy Overview | Lehigh West (Western Regional Office)
+Learn More: Startup Academy Overview

 MBA Venture Series TRACK